Egeeio/egee-io/_posts/2019-11-30-open-clonk.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/STSL2nowKts" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-In this article, I'll be taking a quick look at a Free & Open Source game called [OpenClonk](https://www.openclonk.org/).
+Let's take a quick look at a Free & Open Source game called [OpenClonk](https://www.openclonk.org/).
 I actually reviewed this last year on the Egee Tech channel but I'm re-uploading that video to the Egee Gaming channel.

 This review is *abridged* because writing a game review is actually pretty time consuming and I've already reviewed OpenClonk in the video.
 My feelings about the game haven't changed so I'll just be summarizing them here.